 If you’re just getting started with the paleo way of eating, I encourage you to seriously consider committing to the 30-day program know as the Whole30.
 It will change your life.
 I know that’s a bold claim, but abiding by the Whole30 guidelines for one month will teach you things about food you didn’t even know you didn’t know.

-The Whole30 is a program developed by Melissa and Dallas Hartwig, authors of the New York Times best-selling books The Whole30 and It Starts With Food (Fun Fact: I developed the recipes for the book, and my husband Dave took the food photos.)
+The Whole30 is a program developed by Melissa and Dallas Hartwig, authors of the books The Whole30 and It Starts With Food (Fun Fact: I developed the recipes for the book, and my husband Dave took the food photos.)
 I urge you to read their wonderful books.
 It Starts With Food explains the science behind eating paleo, without getting bogged down in evolutionary details or inexplicable jargon; The Whole30 takes a very practical approach to changing your life.
 The heart both books is the indisputable fact that some foods make us healthier and some foods do not.
 Eat more healthy food; eat less unhealthy food.

 What could be more simple or make more sense than that?!